 Pinterest has been busy monetizing with two new product listing features: Buyable Pins and Rich Pins.

 For Buyable Pins, items you display that are available in your online store will feature a bright blue “Buy it” or “Add to bag” button.
 The price is listed right underneath the image of your item.

-Rich Pins code to your Pinterest account and website to make pinning your products more accurate.
+You can add Rich Pins code to both your Pinterest account and your website.
 They pull in real-time price information, photos, availability, location, etc., to help buyers interested in a purchase.

-Facebook also just launched a catalog feature for its WhatsApp messaging app.
-It doesn’t yet have a Checkout feature like Instagram, but things are moving in that direction.
+Facebook’s WhatsApp messaging app has just launched a catalog feature.
+There’s no Checkout as yet like on Instagram, but it’s coming soon.
 For now, transactions will still occur elsewhere.
-But small businesses, the main users of the free WhatsApp Business app, can now display a “mobile storefront” showcasing their wares with images and prices.
+The main users of the free WhatsApp Business app are small businesses.
+WhatsApp provices them with a “mobile storefront” where they can display their wares with images and prices.

-The catalog feature is available to businesses using the WhatsApp Business app on both Android and iPhone.
-It’s only live now in the U.S., U.K., Brazil, Germany, India, Indonesia, and Mexico, though it should be rolling around the world soon.
+The WhatsApp for Business app for Android and iPhone is where you access the catalog feature.
+It’s only live now in the U.S., U.K., Brazil, Germany, India, Indonesia, and Mexico, but its global expansion is continuing.

 Email marketing is a good tried-and-true strategy for getting former or current customers to buy more stuff from you, and it has yet to go out of style.
 It also works well as a coordinated strategy with retargeting campaigns where you were able to capture the customer’s contact information before they abandoned their cart.

 Since these users have already provided you with their email address, they are much more likely to make a purchase from you in the future.